iadvize/documentation/Documentation.md

 You can add fields and define the type of entry you need (text, numeric, etc.).

 * Label: it’s the name of your field, this is what users will see.
-* Type: it defines the type of entry (text, numeric, alphanumeric).
+* Type: it defines the type of entry.
+(For instance: alphanumeric)
 * ID: you should choose the name of your field ID according to your code.

 You can add as much fields as you need.